piano35-edb/barman-docs-rewrite/docs/configuring/configuration_examples.md

 slot_name = barman
 ```

-Example: A configuration model with a set of overrides that can be applied to the server with a cluster named **streaming-pg**:
+## Configuration model with a set of overrides

+ In this example, the overrides are applied to the server with a cluster named **streaming-pg**:

 ```bash
 **[streaming-pg:switchover]**
 cluster=streaming-pg